 Sit back and join me as I make this morning a little fancier and make café de olla.
-Traditionally this recipe is made using a clay pot giving it a very unique flavor, but it isn’t necessary.
-I’m going to show you how to make this authentic coffee using today’s cookware.
+Traditionally this recipe is made using a Mexican clay pot giving it a very unique flavor, but it isn’t necessary.
+I’m going to show you how to make this authentic coffee using a stockpot.

 Café de Olla

-6 cups water
+- 6 cups water

-6 to 8 ounces piloncillo (or substitute packed brown sugar)
+- 6 to 8 ounces piloncillo (or substitute packed brown sugar)

-2 cinnamon sticks
+- 2 cinnamon sticks

-1 anise star
+- 1 anise star

-6 tablespoons freshly ground dark roasted coffee
+- 6 tablespoons freshly ground dark roasted coffee

-In a medium saucepan bring the water to a boil.
+- In a medium saucepan bring the water to a boil.
 Carefully add piloncillo, cinnamon sticks, cloves, and anise star.

-Stir with a wooden spoon until the piloncillo dissolves, about 5 minutes.
+- Stir with a wooden spoon until the piloncillo dissolves, about 5 minutes.
 Add the ground coffee and stir, lower the heat, cover, and let simmer for an additional 5 minutes.

-Strain the coffee through cheesecloth and enjoy.
+- Strain the coffee through cheesecloth and enjoy.